andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [fucking-awesome-nextjs](https://github.com/correia-jpv/fucking-awesome-nextjs) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Next.js  With repository stars⭐ and forks🍴.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
+- [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
 - [fucking-awesome-go](https://github.com/hvnsweeting/fucking-awesome-go) - Awesome-go with :octocat: :star: and :fork_and_knife: .
 - [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.